miso-lims/walkthroughs/2-0-samples.md

 1. Click _Add_ from the toolbar.
 1. Enter the appropriate information.
 1. Click _Create_.

-If the category is not in that list, please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.

 < <a href="1-0-project-coordination">Project coordination tutorial</a> | <a href="index">Home</a> | <a href="3-0-libraries">Libraries tutorial</a> >